dpcunningham/ncc-1701-enterprise-specs/README.md

 ### Organization -- Four basic components:

 1. _This_ **spec repository**: collects the various features (as issues and epics);
-2. An associated **timeline project board**: batches the features into staged releases;
+2. An associated [**timeline project board**](https://github.com/dpcunningham/ncc-1701-enterprise-specs/projects): batches the features into staged releases;
-3. A partnered **code repository**: periodically accepts batches of features (as issues & epics) based on the timeline project board;
+3. A partnered [**code repository**](https://github.com/dpcunningham/ncc-1701-enterprise-code): periodically accepts batches of features (as issues & epics) based on the timeline project board;
-4. ...with its own associated **build project board**: assigns specific issues to available crew.
+4. ...with its own associated [**build project board**](https://github.com/dpcunningham/ncc-1701-enterprise-code/projects): assigns specific issues to available crew.

-Created in this order (GitHub-specific workflow):
+...created in this order (GitHub-specific workflow):
   1. Create the spec repository
   2. Within the spec repository, create:
      1. The timeline project